-The procedure of generation of a quantum certificate by the provider of certificates is based on the method of encoding the state of qubits in a non-entangled autrit two introduced by Grudka and Wójcik [3].
+The procedure of generation of a quantum certificate by the provider of certificates is based on the method of encoding the state of non-entangled aubits in introduced by Grudka and Wójcik (2003).
 We start from the idea that the information contained by the digital certificate (the owner's public key; the owner's Distinguished Name; the Distinguished Name of the Certificate Authority (CA) that is issuing the certificate; the date from which the certificate is valid; the expiry date of the certificate; a version number; a serial number) are encoded in elementary units of the quantum information, i.e. qubits.

 The encoding of two non-entangled qubits in a qutrit is presented as follows.
 Suppose there are two qubits with the states: